mymarilyn/clickhouse-driver/docs/features.rst

   | Map(K, V)                      | map<K, V>                          |
   +--------------------------------+------------------------------------+

-Values of other types are converted with Arrow's type inference.
+Values of other types are converted with Arrow's type inference on a best-effort basis: their Arrow representation may change in future versions.

+The original ClickHouse type of every column is attached to its Arrow field as ``clickhouse_type`` metadata.

+Pass ``field_metadata=False`` to skip metadata generation.

 When the client is created with ``use_numpy=True`` (see :ref:`installation-numpy-support`), columns are converted to Arrow